Asymptotic theory of cepstral random fields: Model fitting methods

 Most prior literature on random fields seems to utilize approximate Whittle estimation, or QMLE, since the objective function is quite simple to write down.
-However, there is some bias in the model parameters QMLEs when $\gamma_h (I)$ are used as acf estimates, which precludes a central limit theorem and thereby interferes with model-building; this is a dimension-dependent bias that is asymptotically irrelevant for time series, but pertinent for spatial data.
-On the other hand, the parameter MLEs do not have this problem, but require more effort to compute.
+The parameter MLEs do not have the bias problem of QMLEs, discussed above, but require more effort to compute due to matrix inversion.
 We can use the approximate algorithm given by equation (\ref{eq:acfApprox}), together with (\ref{eq:GaussLik}), to compute the MLEs.
-The QMLEs based on unbiased $\widehat{\gamma}_h$ acf estimates are faster to compute than MLEs (no matrix inversions required), and enjoy the same asymptotic normality and efficiency.
+The QMLEs, based on unbiased $\widehat{\gamma}_{h_1,h_2} (I_{\beta})$ acf estimates, are faster to compute than MLEs and enjoy the same asymptotic normality and efficiency.

-However, if one prefers a Bayesian estimation of $\theta$ (and $\beta$), it is necessary to compute $\exp \mathcal{L} (\theta, \beta)$, which is proportional to the data likelihood $p (Y \vert \theta, \beta)$.
-The posterior for $\theta$ is proportional to the likelihood times the prior, and one can use Markov chain Monte Carlo (MCMC) methods to approximate $p(\theta \vert Y)$ \citep{geweke2005contemporary}.
-Recall that the mean of this distribution, which is the conditional expectation of $\theta$ given $Y$, is called the posterior mean, and will be denoted $\widehat{\theta}_B$.
+However, if one prefers a Bayesian estimation of $\theta$ (and $\beta$), it is necessary to compute $\exp\mathcal{L} (\theta, \beta)$, which is proportional to the data likelihood $p (Y \vert \theta, \beta)$.
+The posterior for $\theta$ is proportional to the likelihood times the prior, and one can use Markov chain Monte Carlo (MCMC) methods to approximate $p(\theta\vert Y)$ \cite{geweke2005contemporary}.
+Recall that the mean of this distribution, which is the conditional expectation of $\theta$ given~$Y$, is called the posterior mean, and will be denoted $\widehat{\theta}_B$.

 Note that equations (\ref{eq:GaussLik}) and (\ref{eq:betaMLE}) can each be used in an iterative estimation scheme.
 To determine the MLE, minimize (\ref{eq:GaussLik}) to obtain an estimate of $\theta$ for a given $\beta$ computed via (\ref{eq:betaMLE}); then update $\widehat{\beta}$ by plugging into (\ref{eq:betaMLE}), and iterate.
-For the QMLE, demean the data by computing $Y- X \beta$ and determining $\widehat{I}_{\beta}$, for a given $\beta$, and then minimize either $\widehat{KL}$ or $\widehat{KL}_N$ to obtain $\theta$ estimates (either exact or approximate); then update $\beta$ by plugging into (\ref{eq:betaQMLE}) and iterate.
-From now on, we refer to these estimates as the exact/approximate QMLEs (if using biased acf estimates $\gamma_h (I)$, only consistency holds, and not asymptotic normality).
+For the QMLE, de-mean the data by computing $Y- X \beta$ and determining $\widehat{I}_{\beta}$, for a given $\beta$, and then minimize either $\widehat{\operatorname{KL}}$ or $\widehat{\operatorname{KL}}_N$ to obtain $\theta$ estimates (either exact or approximate); then update $\beta$ by plugging into (\ref{eq:betaQMLE}) and iterate.
+From now on, we refer to these estimates as the exact/approximate QMLEs [if using biased acf estimates $\gamma_{h_1,h_2} (I_{\beta})$, only consistency holds, and not asymptotic normality].